HSM Alumni Certificate

 - 1 HSM Breadth elective

-Students take HSM courses in residency or via the distance learning platform along with students from the Cross Continent, Weekend Executive, and Global Executive MBA programs.
+Students take HSM courses in residency or via the distance learning platform along with students from the Weekend Executive and Global Executive MBA programs.

 Fundamentals of Health Sector Management—A Global Perspective (HSM Seminar): This multi-term course provides an overview of the global health sector, addresses current business and policy challenges, and creates a common discourse and understanding of health sector management across Fuqua’s executive MBA programs.

 Health Institutions, Systems and Policy (HSM Bootcamp): This week-long course provides a detailed overview of the health care system’s segments and stakeholders, analyzes the industry’s evolution, and explores the dynamic nature within the sector.
 Daytime, Weekend Executive and Global Executive MBA students may take this course together.

 Health Care Markets: This course applies the tools of economics and strategy to the challenges and opportunities faced by product manufacturers, insurers, health care providers, and others in the health sector.

 HSM Project Course: During this independent study, students apply core business skills to an in-depth analysis of health care topics by developing actionable recommendations.
 The HSM Project Course cannot be taken until all other HSM certificate requirements have been met.

 Students must take one HSM Industry Context elective but may take two to fulfill the remaining breadth elective requirement.
 Industry Context electives include: